Imprints of primordial magnetic fields in gravitational collapse during early structure formation: DNS results

 \subsection{Reference run}

-In this section, we take Run H2b as our reference case.
-This particular run is selected because it achieves a sufficiently high $\Rey$ to potentially support small-scale dynamo action.
+In this section, we take Run H2b as our reference case given it achieves a sufficiently high $\Rey$ to potentially support small-scale dynamo action.
 At the same time, the inertial range remains resolved throughout the majority of the simulation.
-As with all runs, Run H2b crashes once the infall velocity becomes too large, i.e.~when it becomes larger than the speed of sound and shocks develop.
-Therefore, we can only study the initial phase of the collapse with these DNS.
+As with all runs, Run H2b crashes once the infall velocity becomes too large; namely, when it becomes larger than the speed of sound and shocks develop.
+Therefore, we can only study the initial phase of the collapse with these DNSs.